digital-work-lab/open-source-project/docs/week_2_git_notebook_merge_conflict.md

 git status
 ```

 Note: for simplicity, we worked in the same repository.
-But the merge conflict would be identical if the branches were shared in a remote repository.
+However, the merge conflict would be identical if the branches were shared in a remote repository.
 In fact, if GitHub encounters a merge conflict, it suggests that users download the branches and resolve the merge conflict locally (like we just did).

 ## Part 3: Understand how to prevent merge conflicts <a id="prevent"></a>